Koshi Chimes - there is a Kalimba to go with your Koshi Chimes!

 Fire releases energy from wherever it is found.
 Koshi Ignis represents this element through the tone sequence G-B-D-G-B-D-G-A. Fire energy inspires greater levels of energy and enthusiasm.
 When you bring the fire tone into your life, expect excitement, transformation and an up-welling of greater energy for the people, places and things you love.

 The tones of Koshi Chimes will take you to your happy place and can be combined with other instruments for a soothing solo exercise or a special experience with friends.
-The Hokema Kalimba in particular is a great pairing for Koshi Chimes, because you can easily hold and swing your chimes in a gentle circle as you play the Kalimba.
+The Hokema Kalimba in particular is a great pairing for Koshi Chimes, because they are specially made and tuned to match - and you can easily hold and swing your chimes in a gentle circle as you play the Kalimba.